ygean/K-Means-Anchors/README.md

 ```
 ## Note

-I am sorry for that I forgot some repositories some codes came from, pls make a pull request if someone knows.
+I am sorry for that I forgot some repositories which some codes came from, pls make a pull request if you knows.
 Thank u.